What is the DSS?

 Intuitive Design and Usability

-Digital services designed according to the DSS will help users:
+Digital services are designed according to the DSS to help users:

 Accessibility and Inclusivity

-Perceivable - Ensure contents are available in forms such as speech, large print or Braille
+- Perceivable design ensures content is available in forms such as speech, large print or Braille.

-Operable - Ensure functions are accessible through a keyboard, mouse or other assistive devices
+- Operable design ensures functions are accessible through a keyboard, mouse or other assistive devices.

-Robust - Service can be accessed across devices
+- Robust services that can be accessed across devices.

 Relevance and Consistency

-Adopt common design elements such as a standard masthead for a consistent user experience
+- Adoption of common design elements such as a standard masthead for consistent user experience.

-Conduct regular reviews to ensure contents and services are up-to-date
+- Conducting regular reviews to ensure content and services are up to date.

 Thanks for letting us know that this page is useful for you!